Austria country profile

 1946-47 - Denazification laws passed.
 Reconstruction begins.

-1955 - Treaty signed by UK, France, US and USSR establishes an independent but neutral Austria.
+1955 - Treaty signed by Britain, France, US and Soviet Union establishes an independent but neutral Austria.
 Austria joins the United Nations.

 - Read full timeline